GrammaTech/ddisasm/README.md

 - `-debug` in addition to print what is considered to be code, it prints every instruction that has not been explicitly discarded and segments of assembler that have been discarded

+- `-asm` generate assembler that can be given to an assembler directly.
+   NOTE: this is not working just yet.

 ## Comparing to DVT

 The script `./bin/test.sh`  runs the disassembler with hints generation on and gives those hints